Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • Prison is too far from placement, and the child’s young age makes travel difficult.

-The court must make a finding of detriment before a parent/guardian can be denied visitation with his/her child.
-If the caregiver refuses to comply with court ordered visitation, county counsel is to be informed immediately.
+The court must make a finding of detriment before a parent/guardian can be denied family time with their child.
+If the caregiver refuses to comply with court ordered family time, county counsel is to be informed immediately.

 PROCEDURE